 Keep Test Design Techniques in Mind

-These design techniques will help you save time, provide comprehensive TC coverage, and test your application deeply and rationally
+These test design techniques will help you save time, provide comprehensive test case coverage, and test your application deeply and rationally (based on ISTQB Glossary):

-Analyze your software model and select one or more of these techniques to create your tests.
+Analyze your software model and select one or more of these test design techniques to create your tests.

 Use a Requirements Traceability Matrix in Testing for Visibility

-Fill in your traceability matrix not only with direct links to specification items and test cases, but also the most specific and critical bugs you find.
+Fill in your traceability matrix in testing not only with direct links to specification items and test cases, but also the most specific and critical bugs you find.